somenoe/resource-monitor/README.md

 ## Overview

-A Python CLI tool that monitors and logs system resources in real-time, providing comprehensive metrics for CPU, memory, disk, network, and GPU usage.
+A Python CLI tool that monitors and logs system resources in real-time, providing comprehensive metrics for CPU, memory, disk, and GPU usage.

 ## Features